Comfrey: The Herb Everyone Needs for Bruises, Breaks, Stings, and Cuts

 The FDA has since made comfrey illegal for internal use but, recognizing its value externally, continues to allow its inclusion in external preparations.
 In the United States, comfrey is only sold in creams and ointments.

-Our Madison supplement stores carry comfrey cream, salve, and ointment.
-(All essentially the same, except using a different carrier method.)
-It’s something that we’d say every natural medicine cabinet should have.
+Our Madison supplement stores carry comfrey cream, comfrey salve, and comfrey ointment.
+(All are essentially the same, except they each use a different carrier method.)

 Comfrey Poultice Recipe